-On Saturday 18 May, the whole city gets ready for a full evening of performances, installations, exhibitions, concerts and fun.
-Based around this year’s general theme of travel around the world, the action starts at 7pm and continues until 1am.
+On Saturday 16 May 2020, the whole city gets ready for a full evening of performances, installations, exhibitions, concerts and fun.
+Based around this year’s general theme of the four elements (fire, water, earth and air), the action starts at 7pm and continues until 1am.
 Best of all?
 Everything’s free.

 There’s lots and lots on during the Noche en Blanco in Malaga.
 Read on to discover our highlights and for more information on planning your evening.

 Did you know?
 Noche en blanco means ‘a sleepless night’, but obviously in this case it’s a good thing!

 Where to find information

 Every cultural venue, lots of tourism businesses and many individuals are organising events for the Noche en Blanco in Malaga.
 The list literally runs into the hundreds.
 The dedicated website (in Spanish only) showcases the best events on the homepage and you can download a copy of the programme (again, in Spanish only) on the website.

 Top tip – you need to sign up for some activities in advance.
 If it’s via email, do it now.
 If you need to go in person make a note of the time and date, and be there!

 If you’re looking for information at the time, there will be a Noche en Blanco office on Calle Larios.
 Open on Friday 15 May noon till 2pm and 8-10pm, and Saturday 16 May noon till 2pm and 6pm-1am.
 All Malaga tourist offices have information and programmes.
 This year, flyers in English are available.